An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 Bendamustine.
 Bendamustine (Treanda) has been replacing CHOP and CVP in the management of low grade lymphomas.
 It is often used in combination with rituximab.

 Fludarabine.
 Fludarabine (Fludara) is a type of drug called a nucleoside analogue.
 It is one of the most used drugs for treating low-grade lymphomas.
 Fludarabine is often used in a chemotherapy regimen called FND (fludarabine, mitoxantrone, and dexamethasone).
 Other fludarabine regimens for follicular and low-grade lymphomas are FAD (fludarabine, doxorubicin, and dexamethasone) and FMD (fludarabine, mitoxantrone, and dexamethasone).
-Fludarabine is also being studied in combination with rituximab.
+Fludarabine is also used in combination with rituximab.

 Etoposide.
 Etoposide is another cancer drug that is sometimes used in a regimen called EPOCH (etoposide, prednisone, vincristine, cyclophosphamide, and doxorubicin.)
 EPOCH may be used in combination with rituximab.